Safelisting with persisted queries

 Your router can use its persisted query list (PQL) to both protect your supergraph and speed up your clients' operations:

-- Client apps can execute an operation by providing its PQL-specified ID instead of an entire operation string.
+Client apps can execute an operation by providing its PQL-specified ID instead of the entire operation string.

-- Querying by ID can significantly reduce latency and bandwidth usage for very large operation strings.
+- Requesting by ID can significantly reduce latency and bandwidth usage for large operation strings.

 - Your router can require that clients provide operations by ID and reject full operation strings—even operation strings present in the PQL.